 Lynn Ungar is the author of the poetry collection Bread and Other Miracles, and has been included in a variety of anthologies, including most recently Poetry of Presence:An Anthology of Mindfulness Poems.
 Parker Palmer writes of her poems: "they take subtle, complex and elusive experiences and make them accessible without diminishing the mystery."
 Lynn is a Unitarian Universalist minister, and lives on the east side of the San Francisco Bay with her two Australian Shepherds.
 Visit her online at www.lynnungar.com.

 Terry Ann Wright’s debut chapbook Nature Studies was published by Sadie Girl Press in 2015; the title poem was nominated for a Pushcart Prize, her third nomination.
-Her poetry has appeared most recently in The Rise Up Review, The Harpoon Review, Chiron Review, and Angel City Review, and in the anthologies Gutters & Alleyways: Perspectives on Poverty and Struggle; The Language I Was Broken In; and Like a Girl: Perspectives on Feminine Identity, among others.
+Her poetry has appeared most recently in Succor, The Rise Up Review, The Harpoon Review, Chiron Review, and Angel City Review, and in the anthologies Gutters & Alleyways: Perspectives on Poverty and Struggle; The Language I Was Broken In; and Like a Girl: Perspectives on Feminine Identity, among others.
 She is a teacher and an editor.